YouHaveTrouble/youhavetrouble.github.io/src/content/projects/purpur-extras.md

 ---
 category: "minecraft"
 name: "PurpurExtras"
-description: "A companion plugin for Purpur server software that adds additional features and improvements."
+description: "A companion plugin for Purpur server software that adds additional features and improvements.
+This is a collection of features that were deemed easier to implement and maintain as a plugin rather then integrating them into the server software."
 image: "/assets/projects/purpur.svg"
 links: [
   {